shiny AppAbstract

 Cheng, Joe.
 2018.
 Promises: Abstractions for Promise-Based Asynchronous Programming. https://CRAN.R-project.org/package=promises.

-to time the relevant code chunk to showcase the blocking/non-blocking execution time.↩
+In this notebook we use a custom knit_hooks to time the relevant code chunk to showcase the blocking/non-blocking execution time.↩